ZhangYuanhan-AI/Bamboo/README.md

 Thanks Chen Siyu (https://github.com/Siyu-C) for implementing the Bamboo-Benchmark.

 ## Citation
-If you use this code in your research, please kindly cite the following papers
+If you use this code in your research, please kindly cite the following papers.

 ```
 @misc{zhang2022bamboo,